-Sale of Companies to Emcor-In March 2002, we sold 19 operations to Emcor Group, Inc. ("Emcor").
+Sale of Companies to Emcor-We sold 19 operations to Emcor Group, Inc. ("Emcor") in 2002.
 The total purchase price was \$186.25 million, including the assumption by Emcor of approximately \$22.1 million of subordinated notes to former owners of certain of the divested companies.
 Of Emcor's purchase price, \$5 million was deposited into an escrow account to secure potential obligations on our part to indemnify Emcor for future claims and contingencies arising from events and circumstances prior to closing, all as specified in the transaction documents.
 Of this escrow, \$4 million has been applied in determining our liability to Emcor in connection with the settlement of certain claims.
 The remaining \$1 million of escrow was disbursed to us in March 2010.

 There are ongoing open matters relating to this transaction that we continue to address with Emcor.
 We do not believe these open matters, either individually or in the aggregate, will have a material adverse effect on our financial position when ultimately resolved.
-During the fourth quarter of 2009, we recorded a gain of \$0.8 million based upon a review of open matters.
-During the first quarter of 2010, in connection with the final escrow release, we recorded an additional gain of \$0.5 million (net of income tax expense of \$0.3 million) based upon a further review of open matters.
-These amounts are included in discontinued operations under "Estimated gain (loss) on disposition, including income tax expense."
+During 2009, we recorded a gain of \$0.8 million based upon a review of open matters.
+In connection with the final escrow release in 2010, we recorded an additional gain of \$0.5 million (net of income tax expense of \$0.3 million) based upon a further review of open matters.
+These amounts are included in discontinued operations under "Gain (loss) on disposition of discontinued operation, net of income tax expense."